OmarElkadiCybus/MT-SICS-Custom-Connector/CUSTOM_CONNECTOR_MANUAL.md

 | `D` | Write | `string` or `{"value":"string"}` | Show text on display (write-only) |
 | `@` | Read/Write | — | Serial + reset |

-### Hint: For Commands require no payload, any given payload will be discarded
+### Hint: For commands that require no payload, any given payload will be discarded

 ## 5. Response Shapes (all include `raw`)
 ```json